Sergey Krasovski, MSc (Eng) ’15

-One Saturday, when Sergey Krasovski was an undergraduate studying radiophysics at Belarusian State University in Minsk, Belarus, he started to think about where he might like to go to pursue a graduate degree abroad and also improve his English.
+One Saturday, when Sergey Krasovski was an undergrad studying radiophysics at Belarusian State University in Minsk, Belarus, he started to think about where he might like to go to pursue a graduate degree abroad - and improve his English.
 He had a eureka moment.
-“I remembered some really great papers I’d read about GPS signals and signals from inertial sensors and I thought ‘Why don’t I check out those schools?’”
+“I remembered some really great papers I’d read about GPS signals and signals from inertial sensors and I thought, ‘Why don’t I check out those schools?’”
 Krasovski says.
 “I opened the papers on my PC and I realized that like five of the papers came from the exact same university and the exact same research group.”

-Fast forward a few years, and Krasovski was now a graduate student at this exact same university and research group – the University of Calgary’s Position, Location And Navigation (PLAN) group in the Department of Geomatics at the Schulich School of Engineering.
-“I was extremely passionate about space navigation and satellites, and I knew that the University of Calgary is really known in that industry,” he says.
+Fast forward a few years, and Krasovski was a graduate student with this group at the University of Calgary’s Position, Location and Navigation (PLAN) group in the Department of Geomatics Engineering at the Schulich School of Engineering.
+“I was extremely passionate about space navigation and satellites, and I knew that the University of Calgary is well known in that industry,” he says.

-“But then after taking to my geomatics mentors and supervisors who were professor Mark Petovello and professor emeritus Gérard Lachapelle, I changed my mind,” he says.
-“They suggested ‘Go to the industry.
-Explore what you might prefer for your long-term career, and then if you want to do a PhD, come back.’
+“But then, after talking to my geomatics engineering mentors and supervisors, professor Mark Petovello and professor emeritus Gérard Lachapelle, I changed my mind,” he says.
+“They suggested, ‘Go to industry, explore what you might prefer for your long-term career, and then, if you want to do a PhD, come back.’
 That was great advice.”

-So Krasovski went to a University of Calgary job fair.
-And he sent out a lot of resumes.
-He ended up interviewing with Intel, Microsoft, several Calgary-based firms, and others, and received a couple job offers to do heavy technical work.
-But his meeting with Trimble Inc., a top geospatial firm, stood out.
-The company’s rotational development program would let a new employee like Krasovski spend his first two years of work doing four rotations in different business groups; He would get exposure to engineering rotations and management rotations while working with a number of different technologies.
+Krasovski went to a University of Calgary job fair and sent out a number of resumes.
+He ended up interviewing with Intel, Microsoft, several Calgary-based firms, and others, and received a couple of job offers to do heavy technical work.
+But, his meeting with Trimble Inc., a top geospatial firm, is the one that stood out.
+The company’s rotational development program would let a new employee like Krasovski spend his first two years of work doing four rotations in different business groups; he would get exposure to engineering rotations and management rotations while working with a number of different technologies.

 “I talked with some friends who had done it and it sounded amazing.
-It sounded like a way to not only try to see what you might like best, but also as a way to find your strengths and weaknesses and be exposed to so many things,” he says.
+It sounded like a way to not only see what you might like best, but also to find your strengths and weaknesses, and be exposed to so many things,” he says.